SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 </thead>
 <tbody>
 <tr>
 <td style="text-align:left">Application management can only be done by admins.
-Customers will still be able to grant their users access to available applications (of course only to those they can access themselves) but they won't be able to create own applications.</td>
+Customers will still be able to grant their users access to available web apps (of course only to those they can access themselves) but they won't be able to create own web apps.</td>
-<td style="text-align:left">Customers are free to add applications into their tenant as they see fit.
+<td style="text-align:left">Customers are free to add web apps into their tenant as they see fit.
 The microservice hosting feature is optional and therefore needs to be granted to the tenant by the {{< management-tenant >}}.
-This does not apply for UI applications.</td>
+This does not apply for UI web apps.</td>
 </tr>
 </tbody>
 </table>

 **Comparison:**

 Application management is only available on tenant level.
 If you want to give customers the ability to extend the platform on their own you will need to go for a separate customer tenant.
-In the RBAC approach you need to take care of the application management but it is still possible to have different applications for different customers.
-This is easily doable for UI applications however if you add microservices you need to manage it via access rights as the microservice is generally available for the whole tenant.
+In the RBAC approach you need to take care of the web app management but it is still possible to have different web apps for different customers.
+This is easily doable for UI web apps however if you add microservices you need to manage it via access rights as the microservice is generally available for the whole tenant.

 <a name="usage-data"></a>
 #### Invoicing and usage data